rushi444/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

-Events are the actions that take place on the HTML elements.
+-Events are the actions that take place on the HTML elements.

 3. What is an event listener?

-It is a method that waits for an event to occur, and then runs the code attached to it.
+-It is a method that waits for an event to occur, and then runs the code attached to it.

 4. Why would we convert a NodeList into an Array?

-In order to use JS methods on them.
+-In order to use JS methods on them.
 The nodelist is just a browser list that JS cannot use for most of its methods.

 5. What is a component?

-A component is a reusable piece of code.
+-A component is a reusable piece of code.
 For example if there several HTML elements that need the same JS, one component would be much faster then coding the same code for each element.

 ### Git Set up